zrajm/fix.sh/README.md

 `-h`, `--help` Display help information, then exit.

+`--init` Initializes a new Fix work tree, setting its root to the current directory.
+This creates a `.fix` dir (where Fix stores its build state) in the current directory.

 `--source` This is used in buildscripts to declare source dependencies for its target.
 Whenever a source dependency has changed, the target becomes dirty and will be rebuild next time Fix is invoked.
 This option cannot be used on the